What Is SaaS? A Beginner-Friendly Guide to Software as a Service

 |---|---|---|

-| Installation | Not Required | Required |
+| Installation | Not required | Required |

 | Updates | Automatic | Manual |

-| Access | Online | Device-specific |
+| Access | Online, any device | Device-specific |

-| Pricing | Subscription | One-time Purchase |
+| Pricing | Subscription | One-time purchase |

 | Scalability | Built to scale globally | Hard to scale |